Speed Up Zig-Zag: Speed Up Zig-Zag

 and

 \end{proposition}

 Using Proposition \ref{space.transformation:1982}, we can prove that the one-dimensional SUZZ process with explosive deterministic dynamics is uniformly ergodic.
 This means that it is exponentially ergodic and the mixing time can be bounded by a quantity that does not depend on the starting point.
 This is a consequence of the fact that explosive deterministic dynamics have $\infty$ as entrance boundary.
+Our current proof, presented in Appendix \ref{proof.of.space.uniform:1}, heavily relies on the fact that the one-dimensional process is a space transformation of an original Zig-Zag.

-\begin{theorem}[Uniform Ergodicity in One Dimension] Consider a one dimensional Speed Up Zig-Zag process $Z_t=(X_t,\Theta_t)_{t \geq 0}$ with speed function $s$, targeting a measure $\mu$ as in (\ref{zz.inv:3}).
-Assume that the rates satisfy (\ref{rates.formula:2}) and Assumptions \ref{non.explo.condition:0}, \ref{ass.lyapunov:1} and \ref{ass.lyapunov:2} hold.
-Assume further, that for any $(x,\theta)$ the deterministic flow of the process $\{\Phi_{(x,\theta)}(t) , t \geq 0\}$ has a finite explosive time $t^*(x,\theta)$.
-Then the process is non-explosive, has $\mu$ as invariant measure and is uniformly ergodic, i.e. there exists a $M>0$ and $\rho<1$ such that for any $(x,\theta) \in E$ and $t \geq 0$
+\begin{theorem}[Exponential and Uniform Ergodicity in One Dimension] Consider a one dimensional SUZZ process $Z_t=(X_t,\Theta_t)_{t \geq 0}$ with strictly positive speed function $s \in C^2$.
+Assume that the rates satisfy (\ref{rates.formula:2}) and Assumptions \ref{non.explo.condition:0} and \ref{ass.lyapunov:1} hold.
+Then the process is non-explosive, it has $\mu$ defined in (\ref{zz.inv:3}) as invariant and is exponentially ergodic.
+Assume further, that for some $x \in \mathbb{R}$ and for any $\theta= \pm 1$ the deterministic flow of the process $\{\Phi_t(x,\theta) , t \geq 0\}$ has a finite explosion time $t^*(x,\theta)$.
+Then the process is uniformly ergodic, i.e. there exists a $M>0$ and $\rho<1$ such that for any $(x,\theta) \in E$ and $t \geq 0$,

 \end{theorem}